bormaxi8080/bormaxi8080/resume/bormaxi_resume_tech_EN.md

 ### Dec 2015 - May 2016 AppGenomics (Execution LLC), Novosibirsk, Russia - Backend Node.js Developer, contract job

-Development of a server on a node.js for the analysis of medical information
+Development of a server on a node.js for the analysis of medical information.
+The project went to the customers in USA.

 ### May 2014 - Nov 2015, Plamee, Novosibirsk, Russia - Backend Node.js Developer